RobinsAviary/rlgl_ex/README.md

 This library leverages `rlgl` and `raylib` in order to make advanced graphics rendering simpler.

-It also contains various functions deemed too excessive to be included with base `rlgl`, and an enum to make interfacing with `Begin()` read better that was rejected from the base vendor library.
+It also contains various functions deemed too excessive to be included with base `rlgl`, and an enum to make interfacing with `Begin()` read better, that was rejected from the base vendor library.

 ## Docs